htcondor/htcondor/docs/admin-manual/java-support-installation.rst

 Java Virtual Machine (JVM).
 To do this, HTCondor must be informed of some details of the JVM installation.

-Begin by installing a Java distribution according to the vendor’s instructions.
+Begin by installing a Java distribution according to the vendor's instructions.
 Your machine may have been delivered with a JVM already installed – installed code is frequently found in ``/usr/bin/java``.

-HTCondor’s configuration includes the location of the installed JVM.
+HTCondor's configuration includes the location of the installed JVM.
 Edit the configuration file.
 Modify the ``JAVA`` :index:`JAVA` entry to point to the JVM binary, typically ``/usr/bin/java``.
 Restart the *condor\_startd* daemon on that host.
 For example,